Precision by Design

 Trading desks often operate in team "pods" or groups, where several traders cover a related strategy or region.
 Within these pods, shared visibility into each other's orders is crucial for both operational efficiency and compliance oversight.
 From an efficiency standpoint, if one trader is buying a stock and another trader on the desk has a client selling the same name, visibility allows them to identify crossing opportunities and internal match-ups.

-By internally crossing orders, the desk can potentially offer clients price improvements or save on market impact – provided it adheres to regulatory rules for fair pricing (for example, U.S. SEC's Order Protection Rule requires that any internal cross not trade through a better price available in the market).
+By internally crossing orders, the desk can potentially offer clients price improvements or save on market impact, provided it adheres to regulatory rules for fair pricing.
 Shared order blotters enable the team to spot such opportunities in real time.

 Dynamic Restricted Lists to Enforce MNPI Compliance